active-logic/activelogic-cs/Doc/Reference/Steppers.md

 ## Class Stepper : MonoBehaviour

-Use this class when you need to manually trigger updates via the `Step()` function (for example, to control the flow of a turn based game).
+Use this class when you need to manually trigger updates Via the `Step()` function (for example, to control the flow of a turn based game).

 ### Inspector